KB Brookins

-KB Brookins (born August 28, 1995) is a Black American author.
-Brookins is a 2023 Creative Writing fellow with the National Endowment for the Arts and the author of three books: How To Identify Yourself with a Wound, Freedom House, and Pretty: A Memoir.
+KB Brookins (born August 28, 1995) is a Black American writer and poet.
+Brookins was awarded a 2023 National Endowment for the Arts Creative Writing Fellowship and is the author of the poetry collections How to Identify Yourself with a Wound and Freedom House and the memoir Pretty: A Memoir, which won the 2025 Lambda Literary Award for Transgender Nonfiction.

-Early life and Career
+Early life and education

 Brookins was born and raised in Fort Worth, Texas.
-They attended Texas Christian University and graduated in 2017.
-Their work is often described as hopeful, unique, and candid.
+They earned a BA from Texas Christian University in 2017 and later completed an MFA at the University of Texas at Austin.